code-423n4/2022-10-zksync/README.md

 ## ⭐️ Sponsor: Edit this README

-Under "SPONSORS ADD INFO HERE" heading below, include the following:

-- [ ] Under the "Scope" heading, provide the name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each
-  - [ ] external contracts called in each
-  - [ ] libraries used in each
----

 # zkSync v2 contest details
 - Total Prize Pool: $165,500 USDC
   - HM awards: $127,500 USDC